freswinn/FIGlet2Godot/README.md

 The official website of this version of FIGlet is the same as the one listed above: [http://www.figlet.org/](http://www.figlet.org)

+### Fonts on FIGlet:
+To find the fonts installed for FIGlet, go to `/usr/shared/figlet`

 ## pyfiglet: Windows and Linux
 I know of two versions of FIGlet that work on Windows, but I've only had one work in such a way that I've managed to get is output through Godot's `OS.execute()` method.
 Therefore, I have to recommend pyfiglet for Windows.